 Will he be afraid of blame, who is not afraid of committing murder?

 Will the man who lies with his own mother regard any ties?

 Will this cat drink milk?

-Are Tamil proverbs all Tamil originally, and are they all proverbs?
-No, hardly.
 When comparing the Tamil proverbs with the Telugu ones, one finds a good number almost word for word the same.
-It is similar with some other Indian languages.
-They share proverbs copiously.
+In Indian languages, proverbs are shared copiously.

 Aphorisms (sutras), maxims, and proverbs blend, and may at times be hard to distinguish from one another.
 Hence, aphorisms from the Hitipadesa are called proverbs in S. H. Blake's Fables and Proverbs from Sanskrit.
 Being the Hitopadesa.
-There are many aphorisms in Indian literature.
-From the Mahabharata, Hitopadesa, and other books, we could easily get a beautiful collection of aphorisms and sayings counted by thousands.
+From the Mahabharata, Hitopadesa, and other books, we could easily get thousands of meaningful sayings.

 Much depends on customs.

 In Tamil proverbs, animals are brought in to illustrate.
 Why?
 "Whether we look to the West or to the East we find that figurative speech always has great influence over the masses."

 Finally Jensen tells of all the help he got by named individuals too.